 Install Informix client software

 The Informix Client SDK or IConnect software must be installed on all ArcGIS client machines that will connect to the database.
 If you have multiple servers in your ArcGIS Server site, you must install the 64-bit Informix client on each server.
-You must install a 32-bit Informix client on all ArcGIS Desktop machines that will connect to the Informix database.
+You must install a 32-bit Informix client on all ArcGIS for Desktop machines that will connect to the Informix database.
 You can obtain Informix client software from My Esri or IBM.

-If ArcGIS Server and ArcGIS Desktop are installed on the same machine, you must install both the 32- and 64-bit clients.
+If ArcGIS Server and ArcGIS for Desktop are installed on the same machine, you must install both the 32- and 64-bit clients.

 On Windows clients, you must also set up the Setnet32 application.

-Be sure to set the same data source name for the Informix client on the ArcGIS Server machines and all ArcGIS Desktop machines that will be publishing data from the registered database.
+Be sure to set the same data source name for the Informix client on the ArcGIS Server machines and all ArcGIS for Desktop machines that will be publishing data from the registered database.

 See Connect to Informix from ArcGIS for more information on setting up Informix client software.